-Key Performance Indicators
+C. Key Performance Indicators

 The KPIs for each of the PREO Programme objectives are detailed below.
 It should be noted that Action Learning Projects may have unique KPIs that are applicable to the product or service provided by the project and determined by the nature of the operation.
-For example, it may be appropriate for a healthcare project to measure and report the number of female beneficiaries reached versus an agroprocessing enterprise that could measure and report productivity enhancement or increased revenues as a result of PUE activities.
+For example, it may be appropriate for a healthcare project to measure and report the number of female end-users reached versus an agro-processing enterprise that could measure and report productivity enhancement or increased revenues as a result of PURE activities.

-It is the responsibility of the applicant to determine the KPIs that will be measured and reported to PREO.
-Successful applicants will be required to provide this information at agreed intervals which would necessitate all projects to have a monitoring and reporting framework in place.
+Hence, it is the responsibility of the applicant to determine their project specific KPIs that will be measured and reported to PREO.
+Successful applicants, during the contracting phase, will be required to provide this information at agreed intervals which would necessitate all projects to have a monitoring and reporting framework in place.
+On top of the project-specific KPIs, PREO will collect cross-cutting KPIs applicable to all projects.